edcarp/2023-01-24_ed-dash_workflows-nextflow/index.md

 **Workflows with Nextflow**

-This lesson is a two day introduction to the workflow manager [Nextflow](https://www.nextflow.io/), and [nf-core](https://nf-co.re/), a community effort to collect a curated set of analysis pipelines built using Nextflow.
+This lesson is a three day introduction to the workflow manager [Nextflow](https://www.nextflow.io/), and [nf-core](https://nf-co.re/), a community effort to collect a curated set of analysis pipelines built using Nextflow.

 Nextflow enables scalable and reproducible scientific workflows using software enviroments like conda.
 It allows the adaptation of pipelines written in the most common scripting languages such as Bash, R and Python.
 Nextflow is a Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.